codecnt/triviagame/README.md

 ## MVP
 1. Make a trivia game
-2. Questions are created in a Json file structure by chat GPT with the options, the correct answer and hints
+2. Questions are created in a Json file structure by chat GPT with the questions options, the correct answer and hints
-3. Each trivia game is stored in a json
+3. The trivia games are stored in the questionen.json file
+4. Each player will have a username and checks it has not been used before
+5. The player will decide what theme they would like to play
+6. The game will present introduction and instructions
+7. While playing it will track and provide the score
+8. Once the game is over it will present a message where the score will be sabed
 4. Leadership board for solo players store in Json file

 ## How to play